Let’s face it: Frequent diaper changes can be FRUSTRATING for parents, and a worsening itchy rash is ALARMING for your baby!

 So if you feel like the situation hasn’t changed after home remedies, DON’T HESITATE to consult with your little one’s pediatrician.

 Having professional advice is the MOST REASSURING thing for your and your children, especially if you can observe the rash is:

 - Getting worse despite the home treatment

 - Causing pain during a bowel movement or urinating

 - Severely and alarmingly red from irritation

 Your doctor might issue a prescribed medication to help your little angel get back to the happy growth they’re experiencing!

 Always remember our tips to prevent it from happening, and take some time to let your baby adjust, too!

-Take note that an allergic reaction and food high in acid content are are known for causing diaper rash.
+Take note that an allergic reaction and food high in acid content are known for causing diaper rash.

 Make sure to apply the steps slowly and carefully so that you can identify what to feed them and what to avoid.